Chinese Boeing crashes with 132 on board, no sign of survivors | Business

 Online weather data showed partly cloudy conditions with good visibility in Wuzhou at the time of the crash.
 President Xi Jinping called for investigators to determine the cause of the crash as soon as possible and to ensure "absolute" aviation safety, state broadcaster CCTV reported.

-China has had a relatively strong domestic aviation market during the coronavirus pandemic despite tight curbs on international flights.
+China Eastern has 109 of the 737-800s in its fleet and another 40 of the smaller 737-700s of the same generation, according to FlightRadar24.
 The safety record of China's airline industry has been among the best in the world over the past decade.

-"China Eastern and China generally have had a good air safety record over the past decade or so," said Shukor Yusof, head of Malaysia-based aviation consultancy Endau Analytics.
-"The CAAC has very rigid safety regulations and we will just need to wait for more details to help shed light on the plausible cause of the accident."
+"The CAAC has very rigid safety regulations and we will just need to wait for more details to help shed light on the plausible cause of the accident," said Shukor Yusof, head of Malaysia-based aviation consultancy Endau Analytics.

-The 737-800 model that crashed on Monday has a good safety record and is the predecessor to the 737 MAX model that has been grounded in China for more than three years following fatal crashes in 2018 in Indonesia and 2019 in Ethiopia.
 Investigators will be looking to recover the plane's two so-called black boxes - the flight data recorder and cockpit voice recorder - to help shed light on the crash.
-According to Aviation Safety Network, China's last fatal jet accident was in 2010, when 44 of 96 people on board were killed when an Embraer E-190 regional jet flown by Henan Airlines crashed on approach to Yichun airport in low visibility.
+Crashes during the cruise phase of flight are relatively rare.
+Boeing found in a report last year that only 13% of fatal commercial accidents globally between 2011 and 2020 occurred during the cruise phase.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)